-Long-term disability, more often referred to as LTD in the workplace, covers workers injured on the job.
+Long-term disability insurance, more often referred to as LTD in the workplace, covers workers injured on the job.
 Long-term disability coverage is different than the short-term disability plan.
 Long-term disability generally pays out until the injured worker is approved for Canadian disability benefits.

 Long-term disability plans, on the other hand, will pay out for five to 10 years.
 However, some plans will pay out until the injured worker starts receiving Canadian retirement benefits.

 What Is The Difference Between “Own Occupation” And “Any Occupation?”